ttu/office-slack-bot/README.md

 [Nodemailer](https://nodemailer.com/) is used to sen email.
 Add `mailConfig` to the configuration file.
 Will send email to defined email address and cc to sender.
 Add information to the configuration's `emailMessage`.

-Bot has an implementation to send an email to the maintenane company.
+Bot's source code has an implementation to send an email to the maintenane company.

 Requirements:
-* If using google account, enable less secure apps https://myaccount.google.com/lesssecureapps
+* If Google is used to send emails, enable less secure apps for the account https://myaccount.google.com/lesssecureapps

 ## Files

 * src/app.js
   * Slack Botkit related communication
 * src/consoleApp.js
   * Console application for testig
 * src/bot.js
   * Logic for executing correct functionality
 * src/configuration.js
   * __Required__ configuration for the application.
 Not in version control.
+  * Add this file manually
+* src/calendarServices.js
   * Google Calendar integration
 * src/emailSender.js
   * Email sending functionality
 * src/googlePlacesService.js
   * Google Places API integration

 ## ConsoleApp for testing